Introverts at Work: 9 Ways to Take Advantage of Office Introverts

 What segment of the population is reading this?
 Are you

-The introvert's are cool movement started about 4-years ago, and this is when Susan Cain published her book Quiet.
+The movement that introvert's are cool started about 4-years ago, around the time Susan Cain published her book Quiet.
 After that media, including bloggers and authors, started writing on the subject of introverts and how they're misunderstood.
 Eventually people got sick of hearing about it.

 People Still Don't 'Get It'